ColleagueRiley/Clipboard-Copy-Paste/README.md

 To copy to the clipboard you'll need a few more Atoms.

-1) SAVE_TARGETS: to request a section to convert to (for copying).
+1) SAVE_TARGETS: To request a section to convert to (for copying).
 2) TARGETS: To handle one requested target
 3) MULTIPLE: When there are multiple request targets
-4) ATOM_PAIR: to get the supported data types.
+4) ATOM_PAIR: To get the supported data types.
-5) CLIPBOARD_MANAGER: to access data from the clipboard manager.
+5) CLIPBOARD_MANAGER: To access data from the clipboard manager.

 ```c